Cocktail (2010 film)

 Cocktail is a 2010 Malayalam-language thriller film edited and directed by Arun Kumar Aravind.
-The film stars Jayasurya, Anoop Menon, and Samvrutha Sunil in the lead roles, while Fahadh Faasil, Aparna Nair, Innocent, and Mamukkoya play supporting roles.
-The film released on 22 October 2010.
+The film stars Jayasurya, Anoop Menon, Samvrutha Sunil, and Aparna Nair in the lead roles, while Innocent, Mamukkoya and Fahadh Faasil play supporting roles.
+The film was released on 22 October 2010.

-The film was co-written by Anoop Menon, and is an uncredited remake of the Canadian film Butterfly on a Wheel.
+The film was co-written by Anoop Menon and is an uncredited remake of the Canadian film Butterfly on a Wheel.
 It was the directorial debut of film editor Arun Kumar.
 The film was remade in Tamil as Athithi (2014).

 Plot

-Ravi Abraham is one of the key brains behind the success of a construction firm.
-He has rivals within and outside the office, jealous of his success.
+Ravi Abraham is one of the key brains behind a construction firm's success.
+Rivals within and outside the firm are jealous of his success.
 At home, he has a blissful life with his wife, Parvathy, and daughter, Ammu.
-One fine morning, things go terribly wrong for Ravi and Parvathy, with a stranger who asks for a lift in their car.
-For the first few minutes, the stranger appears to be a naive mild guy, but his tone changes soon, and he begins to blackmail the couple, telling them that their daughter is kidnapped and that with just one phone call from him, the new babysitter will kill her.
+One fine morning, things go terribly wrong for Ravi and Parvathy when a stranger asks for a lift in their car.
+For the first few minutes, the stranger appears to be a naive, mild guy, but his tone changes soon, and he begins to blackmail the couple, telling them that their daughter has been kidnapped and that with just one phone call from him, the new babysitter will kill her.

-Ravi and Parvathy are forced to obey several bizarre instructions one after the other.
+Ravi and Parvathy are forced to do several bizarre instructions one after another.
 First, the stranger asks them to withdraw the entire balance from their bank account in cash.
 Soon after, the stranger sets fire to the currency notes in a suitcase and throws the suitcase into a river along with their wallets.
-He then proceeds to ask for more money, so Ravi sells his wristwatch.
-As the day progresses, both Ravi and Parvathy are made to drive around and perform tasks, including leaking Ravi's firm's top-secret business plans to their rival group, forcing Ravi to bargain with a sex worker Elsa.
-The stranger also traps them in a sleazy lodge where he begins to remove Parvathy's garments but stops short of proceeding further.
-At last, towards the late hours of the night, they reach the house of Ravi's boss Naveen Krishnamurthy.
+He then asks for more money, so Ravi sells his wristwatch.
+As the day progresses, both Ravi and Parvathy are made to drive around and perform tasks, including leaking Ravi's firm's top-secret business plans to their rival group, forcing Ravi to bargain with a sex worker, Elsa.
+The stranger also traps them in a sleazy lodge where he begins removing Parvathy's clothes, but stops short.
+At last, towards the late hours of the night, they reach the house of Ravi's boss, Naveen Krishnamurthy.
 Ravi is asked to shoot Naveen if he wants to have his daughter returned alive.
 Ravi enters the house, and to his surprise, finds his colleague, Devi, there.

-Part of the drama is unveiled to the audience now.
+Part of the drama is unveiled to the audience.
 The house is Devi's, the stranger is her husband, Venkatesh, and Ravi and Devi have been having an extramarital affair.
-In the subsequent few minutes, the audience realises that all of this was a drama plotted and enacted by Venky and Parvathy, both deeply hurt by their partners' deceit, in order to teach their spouses about the pain they themselves went through.
+It is soon revealed that all of this was a drama plotted and enacted by Venkatesh and Parvathy, both deeply hurt by their partners' deceit, to teach their spouses a lesson about the pain they themselves endured.

 The last shot of the movie shows Ravi and Parvathy a year later at a hospital for the infirm.
-They see a paralyzed Devi, a victim of a suicide attempt, being cared for by an affectionate Venky.
+They see a paralyzed Devi, a victim of a suicide attempt, being cared for by an affectionate Venkatesh.